rabbyrobin/k8s-monitoring-using-Helm-and-Prometheus-Operator/README.md

 $ kubectl get svc

-All the services actually have cluster ip tag wgich isn't accessible from outside. to access Grafana from outside you have to setup ingress rule.
-For this we have to list down the pods.
+All the services actually have cluster ip tag which isn't accessible from outside. to access Grafana from outside you have to setup NodePort service for grafana.

-$ kubectl get pod

-It list down the name of all pods.
-We need the name for grafana an point ingress rule to grafana.
-In this setup we are gonna access grafana using port forward.

 # To find out the port of grafana because the container is controlled by replicaset type below command: